sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 ### Check the alerts being raised in the eventhub

 The expectation we will only see a limit number of messages.
-Perhaps the message is escalated one or twice but we do not get the same message for the same customer more than once, even if we send a message dozens of times.
+Perhaps the message is escalated one or twice but we do not get the same message for the same client more than once, even if we send a message dozens of times.

 Navigate in the Azure portal to the eventhub namespace.